MarufHassan/algorithmic-problem-solving/README.md

 ## LeetCode

 Solved problems from Leetcode using Java.
-All the codes are tested using online-judge.
+All the codes are tested in online-judge.

 ## Easy